-An accomplished artist, spokes model, host, and dancer, Brittney Palmer is a modern day Renaissance Woman.
-A seven-year veteran of the entertainment industry, Brittney’s always been driven by her passion to immerse herself in art, whether it’s the art of painting, music, dancing, or jiu jitsu.
+An accomplished artist, model, host, and UFCs Octagon Girl, Brittney Palmer is a modern day Renaissance Woman.
+A 10 year veteran of the entertainment industry, Brittney has been driven by her passion to immerse herself in art, whether it’s the art of painting, music, dancing, or jiu jitsu.

 Painting for the majority of her life, Brittney made the commitment to start her art career by engrossing herself in the epicenter of the art culture: Venice Beach.
 A self taught artist, she’s attending art school at UCLA in Los Angeles to take her passion to the next level.
 A flower child at heart, the Woodstock era inspires her collection of acrylics on canvas.
 Capturing her take on rock and pop cultural icons from the 1960s and ‘70s, her creations have been a big hit from both critics and collectors.